Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pZozYHy8vNk.md

 ### Transcript

-> just a scratch padding game all tabbing sucks yeah i think that could make sense to have like some notepads kind of things like we've got the to-do list which is something right but maybe some place where you can type your own notes in-game that could maybe
+> just a scratch padding game all tabbing sucks yeah I think that could make sense to have like some notepads kind of things like we've got the to-do list which is something right but maybe some place where you can type your own notes in-game that could maybe